DavidSchousen/Projects/README.md

 # Projects
-A collection of all my work from Elmhurst College and onward.
+A collection of my works.